Using the DMF Recorder Node

 Configuration Summary

-Step 1: Define a recorder node.
+Step 1: Define the RN.

 Step 3: View and analyze the recorded traffic.